 Our definition of accessibility & inclusion may differ from yours, the main characteristics/values we are looking for are:

-- Recognizing differences in ability, background, class, culture, identity, race, gender, sexuality
+- Acknowledging differences in ability, background, class, culture, identity, race, gender, sexuality

 - Acknowledgement of intersectionality and its impact on lived experience

-- How have you shifted commonly held beliefs within yourself and or others to overcome prejudices, stereotypes, or to develop relationships with different kinds of people and abilities?
+- How have you shifted commonly held beliefs within yourself and or others to overcome prejudices, stereotypes, or to develop relationships with diverse groups of people?

 - How have you provided an added dimension of inclusivity using design thinking?

 - Must be 18 years of age or older